All the cozy flavors of Thai Massaman curry, but with the ease of the crockpot! Massaman Beef Curry Slow Cooker, the best way to warm up a cold night!

 - 1 sweet potato (peeled or unpeeled, cut into 2-inch-ish cubes)

 - 1/2 cup peanuts

 - Mix together the curry paste and coconut milk in your crockpot.

 - Add the beef, potatoes and onion.
 I like to cook it low and slow for 8 hours, but of course cooking it on high for 4-6 hours works fine too.

-- Once it’s done, sprinkle peanuts over it, add fish sauce and sugar to taste.
+- Once it’s done, sprinkle peanuts over it, add fish sauce, sugar and tamarind paste, to taste.

-- Serve with jasmine rice and your favorite veggie side dish!
+- Serve with jasmine rice and your favorite veggie dish like Thai Vegetable Stir-Fry!!